 MediaTek/LGE/Spreadtrum/Sony/InterDigital are OK to postpone this discussion until AI 8.1.1 on UE Rx ID is stabilized.
 Qualcomm/Apple prefer Alt-2, which does not require panel ID.
 DOCOMO prefers gNB signaling of UE assumption related to Alt-2, which obliviates the need of any UE feedback.

 Offline proposal

+Continue discussion.